holstt/microservice-discord-bot-template/README.md

 ## Features
 - A global `!help` command that auto-generates a message giving an overview of all command categories.
 - Auto-generated help messages for all command categories.
 Simply call `!help <command_category`.
-- Audio player with search functionality that dynamically loads and play audio files placed in a given internal folder for each bot.
+- Audio player with search functionality that dynamically loads all audio files placed in a specified folder for each bot.
-- Sending status updates in a specified guild only for the developer e.g. a message with bot name and version number at startup of each bot. ,
+- Get status nofications for each bot by configuring a developer guild.
-- Registration and identification of all services in the microservice architecture.
+- Registration and identification of all bots running in the microservice architecture.
 This ensures only a single bot answers the global `!help` command.
 - Docker and Docker Swarm commands for the Developer that provides an overview of the docker containers and VM's running in the microservice arhitecture.
 - Disposing of services according to their specified scopes after command has been executed (...as they should, but apparently Discord.NET is not doing this for you ATM)
-- Auto-delete command and bot messages after a default time period.
+- Auto-delete of user commands and bot replies after a default time period.
-- Set custom command prefix for every guild and what it should default to for new guilds.
+- Set default and custom command prefix for every guild.
 - Database integration that can be extended with custom entities.